Mark Simpson undresses the tortured relationship between American men and their swimsuits

 There was, I’d venture, another, weightier reason for this swimwear elephantiasis.
 The late ‘80s was also when male obesity became a big trend in the United States.
 Baggy shorts hide baggy buttocks.
 They also wear higher, and their large profile makes a baggy stomach considerably less obvious than when hanging over the waistband of a Speedo.
 Moreover, “board shorts” hide the chicken legs of a car-centered society in which men watch sport (while eating) instead of playing.
 Is it simply a coincidence that when many young American men saw their bodies losing masculine definition they started wearing ladies’ bloomers?

-Gays are, of course, flamboyant Speedophiles.
+Gays are, of course, frequently flamboyant Speedophiles.
 They are less likely to be overweight.
 They are more likely to be worked-out.
 Hence their wearing Speedos really rubs people’s noses in it — in every sense.
-Gays are generally more than happy to advertise the highly versatile sex-object status of the male body — and a Speedo screams COCK!!
+Gays are generally more than happy to advertise the highly versatile sex-object status of the male body.
+And a Speedo screams COCK!!
 BALLS!!
 ASS!!… in any order or combination you fancy.

 It’s as obvious as a badly smuggled budgie that despite the pagan passions of pop culture and an enthusiastic uptake of the beach lifestyle, the promise of sandy sexual liberation has come slightly adrift Stateside.
 The painfully unequal sexual division of labor on U.S. beaches, where women wear little more than eyeliner and men wear tents — without the pole — is a sorry testament to that.